 - You can do repetitions of contracting/relaxing your PC (pubococcygeus) muscles, while the vibe is buzzing away.
 Flexing these muscles is easy.
 It’s a simple matter of “lifting” and then “releasing” the muscles in your groin area.
 It’s the same ones you use when stopping urination in mid stream.
 Keep doing this as long as you feel comfortable, or until orgasm.
 Using this technique really kicks things up a notch for me.

 - Keep going until you finish!
 Then clean up.
 Then have a glass of wine, cigar or whatever vice turns you on.

 It’s a little more radical than the Syn I reviewed a while back.
-This definitely has more girth.
+A bit more comfortable but not necessarily better than the Progasm and Progasm Jr. This definitely has more girth.
 Getting over that first bump is a kinda tough the first couple of times.
 It actually made me wince the very first time because I tried to cram it in there too fast.
 Fortunately the tip is a bit elongated, so the initial shock of insertion was reduced.
 So, I learned it’s important to take it easy and go slow.
 For a really tight ass, I use a finger to loosen up first.

 Once the first bulge is about half way in, the toy sucks itself in, and stops at the next bulge.
 This one’s a little smaller in diameter, so it slides in easily.
 Just don’t go too fast and it’s fine.

 I get a full feeling once it’s all the way inside.
 Like, I know it’s there.
 But it’s not uncomfortable.
 I found it helps if I take a short break with some deep breaths once it’s fully inserted.
 At this point the hard part is done, and it’s time to start the show!